zheng0xd/JATIC-internal-docs/docs/teams/pm.md

 - **Product management**: lead the product owners in developing program-wide strategy, plans, and epics
 - **Technical architecture**: define overall capability architecture, determine the significant elements and subsystems, and help design the interfaces among them
-- **Outreach and engagement**: lead strategic outreach and user engagement across the DoD, increasing program exposure and collecting user requirements
+- **Outreach and engagement**: lead strategic outreach and user engagement across the DoD—cultivating relationships with strategic partners, increasing program exposure, and collecting user requirements
 - **Program events**: facilitate program-level events, such as scrum of scrums, increment demos, and program increment planning
 - **Agile coaching**: provide agile coaching and facilitation across the program